waynegraham/recipes/_recipes/shin_ramyun.md

     1. Add hot bean paste and sauté until slightly aromatic.
     1. Add stock and 2 cups of water and cook on high heat until it boils
     1. Reduce the heat to low and allow it to simmer for another 10 minutes
+    1. If you are poaching an egg, break the egg and add it
     1. Cook the udon in a separate pot
     1. Taste for seasoning
     1. Place noodles in bowl, top with soup
     1. Add sesame oil and green onion tops

 tags:
 ---